cnmeow/vnplaterec-backend/README.md

 # 🚗 Vietnam License Plate Recognition - Backend

-This is the backend of a License Plate Recognition (LPR) system, built with **Next.js** using **React** and **TypeScript**.
-It provides a clean, user-friendly interface for uploading images or accessing a live camera stream to detect vehicle license plates in real-time.
+This backend service provides an API for detecting license plates from uploaded images or live camera feed.
+Built with Flask and powered by AI models like YOLO and Faster R-CNN.

 👉 **Frontend repository:** [github.com/cnmeow/vnplaterec-frontend](https://github.com/cnmeow/vnplaterec-frontend)